kubermatic/docs/content/kubelb/main/tutorials/config/_index.en.md

 These configurations are available at a global level and also at a tenant level.
 The tenant level configurations will override the global configurations for that tenant.
 It's important to configure these options at one of those levels since they perform essential functions for KubeLB.

-1. **Ingress.Class**: The class to use for Ingress resources for tenants in mangement cluster.
+1. **Ingress.Class**: The class to use for Ingress resources for tenants in management cluster.
 2. **GatewayAPI.Class**: The class to use for Gateway API resources for tenants in management cluster.
 3. **Certificates.DefaultClusterIssuer(EE)**: The default cluster issuer to use for certificate management.